 In case you are not familiar with the characteristics of a real fiddle fig, they do possess glossy leaves, and I feel this tree (buy it here) has some pretty convincing leaves.
 Don’t you think?
 You really have to get super close to see any signs of “faux-ness”.

 I would really say my only complaint is that it did not come with a pot per se.
 As you can observe in the picture above (where it was directly out of the package and not “fluffed”), the plastic pot is really pathetic.
 However, for the price, you really cannot complain too much.
 I simply placed the tree in a vacant pot I already owned.
+I also think this tree would look fabulous AF is it were placed in a woven basket.
+It would add a great pop of texture and warmth to any space.

 And while it seems the universe has been serving me up a bunch of $hit sandwiches lately, I am relieved to announce some good news.
 Better Homes and Gardens Magazine has named me a BHG Stylemaker of 2017.
 With this title, I get to attend an exclusive event in New York this week, and I will be sure to re-cap it for you guys.
 Please send me some prayers and good vibes…I need my bad luck streak to end !!